We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 The University of Texas at Dallas

-The biggest benefit of being a part of the Emerging Media and Communication program is, that unlike most schools, there’s an option to continue your studies via a graduates program.
+The biggest benefit of being a part of the Animation & Games Undergraduate concentration is, that unlike most schools, there’s an option to continue your studies via a graduates program.
 However, the fact that this program doesn’t entirely revolve around game design itself can be seen as a negative.

 The Communication Design department at Collin offers both an AAS in Animation as well as a Certificate in Animation.